JeanBonBeurre34/cc-agent/README.md

 ```bash
 python client.py --command "download c:\Users\vboxuser\Desktop\document.docx document.docx"
 ```
-The file will be downloaded on the C&C server and stored on inside a local folder named received_file.
+The file will be downloaded on the agent server and stored on inside a local folder named received_file.

 ### Take a screenshot on the remote host
 The agent support taking a screenshot